albertcheu/albertcheu.github.io/about.md

 * [This StackOverflow post](http://stackoverflow.com/questions/2643305/centering-a-background-image-using-css) and many others

 * [Adrn's response on this StackOverflow post](http://stackoverflow.com/questions/7961589/positioning-background-image-adding-padding) to make background images fill padded space

+* [This codepen example](https://codepen.io/gnclmorais/pen/cHkqt) for the post navigator.

 * Python documentation for a neat script to generate new posts